Nancy Wilson, Legendary Vocalist And NPR 'Jazz Profiles' Host, Dies At 81

 After attending Central State College in Ohio for one year, she left to pursue music full time.
 She had been touring continuously in her 20s when she met saxophonist Cannonball Adderley.
 He suggested she move to New York and in 1959 she did.
 Many successful singles and albums followed.

 From 1996 through 2005, NPR listeners will remember Wilson as the host of Jazz Profiles, a documentary series that profiled the legends and legacy of jazz.
 More than 190 episodes were produced.
-The Peabody-winning series is available as a podcast.

 In the interview on Piano Jazz, McPartland described Wilson as a multi-talented entertainer.
 She didn't just sing, Wilson made guest appearances on TV variety programs and acted in several TV series.